tsehayegh/university-mall/README.md

 # Note
-The app may not work in Internet Explorer 11 because of some jQuery techniques employed in developing the app.
+1) The app may not work in Internet Explorer 11 because of some jQuery techniques employed in developing the app.
+2) The app will not refresh the counts of classes that were registered for or saved in a shopping cart immediately.
+For now, you can click the menus and the count will be refreshed.
+The 'trigger()' property of jQuery was tried to refresh the count but at this time it was not successful.
+I will continue exploring other techniques that will refresh each time the register, drop, or delete buttons are clicked.